microsoft/botframework-solutions/docs/howto/assistant/csharp/speechenablement.md

 ## Changing the Voice

 Now let's change the default voice (`Jessa24kRUS`) configured within your Virtual Assistant to a higher quality [Neural voice](https://azure.microsoft.com/en-us/blog/microsoft-s-new-neural-text-to-speech-service-helps-machines-speak-like-people/).
+Note that Neural voices will only work with speech subscription keys created for certain locations (regions).
+See the last column in the [Standard and neural voices](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/regions#standard-and-neural-voices) table for region availability.
+If your bot is configured for Neural voice and your speech subscription key is for a region not enabled for Neural voices, Direct Line Speech channel will terminate the connection with the client with an Internal Server Error (code 500).

+To switch to Neural voice:

 1. Open your Assistant Solution in Visual Studio.
 2. Open `DefaultWebSocketAdapter.cs` located within your `Adapters` folder.